-- Expenditures should be reported for actual approved and incurred expenses. - All expenditures must coincide with the current approved budget submitted, which will be one of the following: - the original budget submitted with the grant application; - o an amended budget submitted through E-Grants - CFA payments are equal payments (subject to availability of funds) throughout the grant period made on a quarterly basis.
+- Expenditures should be reported for actual approved and incurred expenses. - All expenditures must coincide with the current approved budget submitted, which will be one of the following: - the original budget submitted with the grant application; - an amended budget submitted through E-Grants - CFA payments are equal payments (subject to availability of funds) throughout the grant period made on a quarterly basis. - DOJ CVSSD will review financial reports for allowable expenditures purchased during the grant period.